 Ancient Rome for Kids

 Over 2,500 years ago, Rome began as a tiny village along the Tiber River on the Italian peninsula.
 It was an excellent location.
 The soil was good so crops could be grown easily.
 It was surrounded by 7 hills, offering a natural defensive barrier.
 The river provided fresh water for drinking and bathing as well as an easy way to trade.
 With all these advantages, ancient Rome grew and grew into a powerful empire.

 The Roman Family: Families lived together in one house.
 The family might include uncles, aunts, grandpas, grandmas, parents, kids - the family.
 The head of each family was the oldest male in the household.
 His job was to care for and protect his family.
 For hundreds of years, his word was law.
 If you disobeyed the oldest male, he could throw you out of the household.
 Where would you go?
 It was unlikely that anyone would take you in, except as a slave.
 Later on, as the population grew, you might bring your case before the court if you felt you were wrongly treated, but the oldest male always had a great deal of power.

 Rome was not built in a day.
-First it was a Kingdom, then a Republic (500 years - no more kings!) and then an Empire.
-Rome kept growing and expanding.
+First it was a Kingdom (200 years,) and then a Republic (500 years - no more kings!) and then an Empire!
 Rome wanted to conquer the entire ancient world around the Mediterranean, and be the only important city in it.
 The rest would be made up of provinces and colonies, whose purpose was to provide the city of Rome with whatever Rome wanted and needed.
 That was their goal, and that's what they did!
-Alexander the Great, two hundred years earlier, conquered the same people, but Alexander's empire only lasted 13 years.
-The Roman Empire - just the empire, not counting the republic and the kingdom - lasted 500 years.
-The Romans were impressive organizers and managers.
-They not only conquered other areas, thanks in great part to the famous Roman Legion, Rome kept control of the people they conquered for centuries.
+Two hundred years earlier, Alexander the Great conquered the same people, but Alexander's empire only lasted 13 years.
+Starting with the Roman kingdom, Rome lasted over 1,200 years!
+The Romans not only conquered other areas, thanks in great part to the famous Roman Legion, Rome kept control of the people they conquered for centuries.

 The Roman Legion, the crack military force of ancient Rome, turtled their way around the Mediterranean Sea.
 That's how the Romans fought - like turtles.
 They would raise their shields over their heads and form a barrier, so that enemy arrows could not penetrate and hurt them.
 Their boots made a loud clattering sound as they turtled along.
 As they moved in on the enemy, they lowered their shields and used their weapons most effectively.
 The Roman Legion was famous in ancient times.
 People were terrified of them.
 As the Legion approached, not everyone, but many people accepted defeat without a battle.
 The ancient Romans conquered the Greek city-states, and ancient Egypt, and continued to expand until Roman colonies and provinces circled the Mediterranean Sea.
 See the map below.
 Everything in orange was part of the Roman Empire, including parts of Great Britain, Africa, Asia and Europe!

 Interactive Games & Quizzes